Yandere

 Overview

 Yandere describes attraction to a character archetype from Japanese anime, manga and games: a love interest who appears gentle and deeply devoted but whose affection tips into obsession, possessiveness and, in fiction, stalking, control or violence to keep the beloved.
 The word fuses yanderu (to be mentally or emotionally ill) with dere (lovestruck).
 As a real-world interest it is almost entirely a fiction-only fantasy: an appetite for the archetype on the page or screen, not a wish to live it out.
-This article covers the archetype's definition, the origin of the term, its place in the broader "dere" family, the psychology proposed for its appeal, and the consent and safety line that separates fantasy from harm.
+This article covers the archetype's definition, the origin of the term, its place in the broader "dere" family, the psychology proposed for its appeal, and the consent line that separates fantasy from harm.

 Definition & scope